professor-l/ctdb/docs/FOLDER_STRUCTURE.md

 A more advanced use case is customizing how you want the code to behave on your local computer versus the official product.
 For example, you'll typically want to test out new changes on personal test data rather than the official production data.
 Thus, you may want an environment variable to point to the dataset you're currently using.

 Since these files may contain secret information (e.g. passwords), we provide `.env.example` as a template for you to substitute your own variables in.
+This is then copied into a `.env` file that only exists on your computer and is *never committed* (the consequences of sharing passwords or secrets go without saying).

 [Here's](https://www.prisma.io/docs/guides/development-environment/environment-variables/managing-env-files-and-setting-variables) an overview of some of the environment variables Prisma uses.